Ferrero Rocher

 This is a generalized version of how it looks from our perspective.
 Presumably, this is the same for many of you as well.

-You have retailers or partners, some of whom may have sophisticated external tools – maybe pushing out their information on sophisticated tools, maybe pushing it just to you in emails on a daily or weekly basis – and you have some retailers of course that aren’t that level of sophistication.
-The point is, it varies wildly and they all speak their own languages.
+You have retailers or partners, some of whom may have sophisticated external tools – maybe pushing out their information on sophisticated tools, pushing it just to you in emails on a daily or weekly basis – and you have some retailers, of course, that aren’t that level of sophistication.
+The point is, it varies wildly, and they all speak their own languages.

 Even if you had all of the Excel wizards you could hope for, it’s really a daunting task.
 And then Excel becomes that tool where you’re constantly looking to sell, to try and balance things.
 But the reality is all of your execution that you’re managing is inside SAP, so you’re disconnected from one piece to the other.
 To the extent that you do not have a tool to help cover this, it becomes inefficient.
 It’s very frustrating.

 And the retailers themselves have their own planning.
 So, for example, we actually do a lot of our business with Walmart via McLane.
-Walmart of course has their own planning systems as well.
+Walmart, of course, has its own planning systems as well.

 This should be something I think is common for everyone.